opixelum/brain-disk-gitbook/docs/algorithmic/combinatorics-complexity.md

 - **Local search**: start with a solution, and try to improve it by changing
   - **Naive**: try all possible changes;
-  - **Recuit simulé**: try random changes, and accept bad changes with a probability that decreases over time;
+  - **Simulated annealing**: try random changes, and accept bad changes with a probability that decreases over time;
 - **Population-based**:
   - **Genetic algorithm**: start with a population of solutions, and try to